• Free shipping on all orders

 What Sort of Discharge Is Normal?

-If your dog has already given birth, it is likely that you’re already familiar with the types of normal—and not so normal—discharge you may encounter leading up to the birth of puppies.
+If your dog has already given birth, likely, you’re already familiar with the types of normal—and not-so-normal—discharge you may encounter leading up to the birth of puppies.
 If not, you can read a bit more about that here.

 As you can imagine, it is perfectly normal for your dog to have some bleeding after they have given birth, particularly if they have delivered a lot of pups or very large pups.
 Dogs that have undergone a cesarean are also likely to have some bleeding, even if they were spayed at the same time.